cainmagi/Dockerfiles/manual-session/ngc.md

     | :----------------------------: |
     | ![step-8](./display/ngc/step-8.png) |

 Remember that you can register the same API key on multiple machines.
-In other words, if you have a personal Linux device, you can install `docker`, login with you account, and run a command like this:
+In other words, if you have a personal Linux device, you can install `docker`, log in with your account, and run a command like this:

 ```bash
 docker pull nvcr.io/uoh053018/xubuntu-tc:1.7-1.12.0
 ```

-to pull our pre-built image form our organization private repository.
+to pull our pre-built image from our organization's private repository.

 [docs-list]:../dockerlist